 As a result, Target Company reportedly concluded (i) that the corporate value of Target Company would increase through Transaction including Tender Offer, (ii) that Tender Offer price and other conditions of Tender Offer were rational for the shareholders of Target Company, and that (iii) the fairness of the procedures pertaining to the Tender Offer has been secured, and that the Tender Offer would thus provide the shareholders of Target Company with reasonable opportunities to sell their shares.
-At the meeting of the board of directors of Target Company held on August 3, 2017, all directors, excluding outside directors, Mr. Shuichi Kato and Mr. Hiroaki Tamamaki, reportedly held a deliberation, and upon unanimous agreement adopted a resolution to the effect that it was the current opinion of the Target Company that if the Tender Offer was commenced it would express an opinion endorsing the Tender Offer, and that it would express an opinion regarding the Tender Offer again at such time as the Tender Offer was commenced.
+At the meeting of the board of directors of Target Company held on August 3, 2017, all directors, excluding outside directors, Mr. Shuichi Kato and Mr. Hiroaki Tamamaki, reportedly held a deliberation, and upon unanimous agreement adopted a resolution to the effect that it was the opinion of the Target Company as of the same day that if the Tender Offer was commenced it would express an opinion endorsing the Tender Offer and would recommend that the shareholders of the Target Company tender their shares in the tender offer, and that it would express an opinion regarding the Tender Offer again at such time as the Tender Offer was commenced.